-- The ability to lobby/ influence politicians on regional and national scales - Better responses from politicians after proposals have been drafted - Ability to enforce consequences on politicians when proposals are inadequate and efforts using these platforms.
+- The ability to lobby/ influence politicians on regional and national scales - Better responses from politicians after proposals have been drafted - Ability to enforce consequences on politicians when proposals are inadequate making it possible to rate responses and actions of politicians/town hall staff to your priorities proposals for cyclists, users of your priorities and active citizens of Iceland cyclists, users of your priorities and active citizens of Iceland more pressure on the town hall / parliament to produce higher quality responses.

-As a citizen activist I need to know that my efforts using participatory platforms will be carefully considered and taken into account by governing institutions so that I am not wasting my time making it possible to rate responses and actions of politicians/town hall staff to your priorities proposals for cyclists, users of your priorities and active citizens of Iceland cyclists, users of your priorities and active citizens of Iceland more pressure on the town hall / parliament to produce higher quality responses.
+As a citizen activist I need to know that my efforts using participatory platforms will be carefully considered and taken into account by governing institutions so that I am not wasting my time and efforts using these platforms.

-higher quality and clearer responses from town hall regardless of outcome cyclists, users of your priorities and active citizens in Iceland higher quality/ more informed proposals, more trust in the platform, more chance of scaling the proposals higher levels of accepted proposals, more references and substantiation in debates, increased trust and down the line, increased budgets and scale of possible participation from the side of institutions incorporating regular notifications on the status of a proposal for active citizens in Iceland less anxiety over long processing times in the city hall, more participation and trust in the platform less anxiety over long processing times in the city hall, more participation and trust in the platform mobilisation around proposals being processed, more regular engagement with proposals in progress, such as links on facebook or promotion otherwise.
+higher quality and clearer responses from town hall regardless of outcome cyclists, users of your priorities and active citizens in Iceland higher quality/ more informed proposals, more trust in the platform, more chance of scaling the proposals higher levels of accepted proposals, more references and substantiation in debates, increased trust and down the line, increased budgets and scale of possible participation from the side of institutions incorporating regular notifications on the status of a proposal for active citizens in Iceland less anxiety ouer long processing times in the city hall, more participation and trust in the platform less anxiety ouer long processing times in the city hall, more participation and trust in the platform mobilisation around proposals being processed, more regular engagement with proposals in progress, such as links on facebook or promotion otherwise.